VANatHeritage/VA_NH_docs/intro_git.md

 - It will work with any repository system using git version control (GitHub is the most common)

-- During install, make sure you set the options to interface with git using Git Bash.
-This will mean you can use git with a dedicated command line interface (called the “Git Bash” shell)
+- During install, set the options to interface with git "using Git Bash only".
+This means you will git with a dedicated command line interface (called the “Git Bash” shell) rather than the general windows command line.

 - Once installed, open the Git Bash shell: